Fractional AC Josephson effect in a topological insulator proximitized by a self-formed superconductor

-Corroborating probes for Majorana modes will be important complements to measurements of the fractional AC Josephson effect.
-Majorana bound states should exist in the core of artificial vortices in proximitized TIs: regions of TI surrounded by a superconductor wound by a phase $2\pi$.
-An artificial vortex may be realized as a flux-biased superconducting ring, or a phase-biased superconducting trijunction~\cite{fu2008}.
-In both Josephson and vortex geometries at the appropriate phase bias, the presence of a Majorana bound state could be corroborated by a zero-bias peak in the conductance spectroscopy of a tunnel probe---analogous to measurements in semiconducting nanowires~\cite{mourik2012} and vortex cores of candidate intrinsic $p$-wave superconductors~\cite{wang2018,zang2021}.
-Tunnel contacts to \ce{Bi_2Se_3}-class topological insulators are difficult to fabricate {\em ex situ}.
-In the supplement, we present a proposed heterostructure where BST and tunneling probes are grown together {\em in situ} to optimize the tunneling interface, after which self-formed superconducting contacts can be fabricated {\em ex situ} with highly transparent interfaces using the techniques presented here.
+Measurements of the fractional AC Josephson effect, such as those presented here, can be complemented by corroborative probes of the presence of Majorana modes.
+Majorana bound states should exist in the core of artificial vortices in proximitized TIs, namely regions of TI surrounded by a superconductor wound by a phase $2\pi$.
+An artificial vortex may be realized as a flux-biased superconducting ring or as a phase-biased superconducting trijunction~\cite{fu2008}.
+In both geometries, the presence of a Majorana bound state could be corroborated by a zero-bias peak in the conductance spectroscopy of a tunnel probe, analogous to the features sought in semiconducting nanowires~\cite{mourik2012} and vortex cores of candidate intrinsic $p$-wave superconductors~\cite{wang2018,zang2021}.
+Yet the necessary tunnel contacts to \ce{Bi_2Se_3}-class topological insulators are difficult to fabricate {\em ex situ}.
+In the \supp{}, we propose a device based on self-formed superconducting contacts that could address this challenge.

 Finally, the Pd-BST heterostructure developed in this work could be extended to realize transparent superconducting contact to the quantum anomalous Hall system.
-Here, the BST would be replaced with its ferromagnetic analogue, the quantum anomalous Hall insulator \ce{Cr-(BiSb)_2Te_3}, and the Pd-Te superconductor would be bolstered by deposition of a large-gap superconductor like \ce{Nb} immediately following deposition of the \ce{Pd} (this will likely be needed to overcome depairing due to magnetic exchange).
+Here, the BST would be replaced with its ferromagnetic analogue, the quantum anomalous Hall insulator \ce{Cr-(BiSb)_2Te_3}, and the Pd-Te superconductor would be bolstered by deposition of a large-gap superconductor like \ce{Nb} immediately following deposition of the \ce{Pd} (likely needed to overcome depairing due to magnetic exchange).